skhrg/GradMe/planner/README.md

 STATIC and MEDIA settings determine the directories where static and media files will be gathered from (and served during local development) and placed into for production.

+./project/api contains the DRF models, views, urls, serializers, etc. for development in the app.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).